Yonsei-Stats-and-Data-Science/admin-tools/README.md

 # Admin Tools For Cluster Management

+This document contains various scripts and configuration files for the Yonsei Chilipepper cluster.

 ## User Mangement

 `user-mangement/create-yonsei-user.sh` allows the administrator to create new users easily.
 Run this simultaneously across all nodes to unify UID and GID.